The Complete History of

 Scripture, not tradition.

 As they stand, the church family at Clayton Gospel Hall still adheres to these tenets but throughout the late 20th and early 21st centuries styles of worship changed, taking the hall away from what is traditionally recognised as Brethren.
 The introduction of new musical instruments at most meetings, the acceptance of women contributing to services through prayer and the adoption of leadership by a pastor, in addition to any recognised elders or assistants, all contributed towards bringing practises in line with biblical instruction as opposed to Brethren tradition.

 Church activity remains free of charge and predominantly self-funded.
-As the name of the building suggests, the centrality of the gospel message of Jesus Christ is the single most important aspect of all meetings and events.
+As the name of the building suggests, the centrality of the gospel message is of paramount importance for us.
 As new members join us, we desire to continue to share the love of Jesus within the community of Clayton.